project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 ====================================

-This new component works in exactly the same way as the selection component, whereby we create the instance pertinent to our intentions, give it a location to retrieve data from, the source, and where to persist the results.
+This new component works in exactly the same way as the selection component, whereby we create the instance pertinent to the intentions, give it a location to retrieve data from, the source, and where to persist the results.
 Then we add the component intent, which in this case is to engineer the features we have selected and make them